EdAlita/EdAlita/README.md

 ### Hi there 👋

 ### About me

-- 🌱 I’m currently learning a MsC in Deep Learning and Machine Learning applied to Machine Learning
+- 🌱 I’m currently learning a MsC in an Erasmus Joint Master in Medical Imaging and Application with a Thesis focus on Neuroimaging.
 - 👯 I’m looking to collaborate on projects with a health and educational focus.
 - 🧠 A neurodivergent engineer passionate about sharing my path and helping fellow neurodivergents.